Lip Balms & Treatments

 Because lip balm is a treatment, you can apply it multiple times throughout the day.
 Put on lip balm first thing before you start your day and reapply it any time your lips start to feel dry or after you eat or drink.
-You should also consider applying a tint-free lip balm like the Calm Balm before you go to bed to treat and moisturize your lips while you sleep.
+You should also consider applying a tint-free lip balm before you go to bed to treat and moisturize your lips while you sleep.

 What is a tinted lip balm?